mosra/m.css/doc/css/themes.rst

 `Make your own`_
 ================

+Making your own theme is usually just a matter of modifying CSS variables in the top-level file.
+To give an example, a portion of the ``m-dark.css`` file looks like this:

+.. include:: ../../../css/m-dark.css
+    :code: css
+    :start-line: 29
+    :end-line: 53

-Making your own theme is a matter of taking one of the above files and modifying it to your liking.
-The project also bundles a Python script for *post*\ processing the CSS files into a ``*.compiled.css`` file without :css:`@import` statements and variables, if you need.
+The project also bundles a Python script for *post*\ processing the CSS files into a single ``*.compiled.css`` file without :css:`@import` statements or variables, if you need.
 Download it here:

 -   :gh:`postprocess.py <mosra/m.css$master/css/postprocess.py>`